fernandoenzo/wirescale/README.md

 is being relayed through a DERP server, `wirescale` will NOT set up a tunnel between the machines.
 This ensures that Wirescale only establishes connections when a direct peer-to-peer link is possible

-Moreover, this systemd unit will actively try to keep the routers from closing the connection by sending small periodic packets using both `ping` and `socat`.
+Moreover, this systemd unit will actively try to keep the routers from closing the connection by sending small periodic packets.
+Therefore, it’s mandatory to have `ping` available on your system.
-Therefore, it’s mandatory to have these two utilities installed on your system.
-For the first 75 minutes after the connection is established, `ping` and `socat` will work together to “assure” the connection and ensure it can last indefinitely without interference from the routers.

 ### The `[Wirescale]` section